qchenevier/MBA_memoire/doc/action_organization.md

 4. Plug-and-play business models
 As digital forces reduce transaction costs, value chains disaggregate.
 Amazon, for instance, offers businesses logistics, on-line retail "storefronts," and IT services [@Hirt2014].

+##### Production & Distributions costs are running towards zero

+**Drive To Demonetization:** These days, product development cycles are measured not in months or quarters, but in hours or days.
+The most important achievements of the Internet during the last decade was that it cut the marginal cost of marketing and sales to nearly zero.
+It is possible to promote an online product worldwide for a tiny fraction of what it cost just twenty-five years ago.
+Customer acquisition costs can also be cut to what was once deemed impossible: zero.
+The new information-enabled technologies will power exponential cost drops not just in sales and marketing, but also across every business function [@VanGeest2014].

 ### Other